gorpipe/gorpipe-website/blogposts/a-getting-started-with-gor.md

 ````

 You are now all set and ready to try out GOR on your tabular genotype and phenotype data.
-For further information on the GOR language see the [documentation](https://docs.gorpipe.org/) and checkout [other blog posts](https://gorpipe.org/blog).
+For further information on the GOR query language see the [documentation](https://docs.gorpipe.org/) and check out [other blog posts](/blog).

 Happy GORing!